 Michinoku Performing Arts Festival

-Michinoku Performing Arts Festival (みちのく芸能祭り, Michinoku Geinō Matsuri) in Kitakami is one of Iwate’s most vibrant events, held during the first weekend of August.
-For three full days, the city comes alive with sacred dances like Onikenbai (sword-wielding demon dance), Shishi Odori (deer dance), Kagura (spiritual dances), and the rare wolf dance.
-These performances, requiring years of practice, are spread across multiple venues like the station plaza, Kitakami Suwa Shrine, and streets near Sakurano Department Store.
+The Michinoku Performing Arts Festival (みちのく芸能祭り, Michinoku Geinō Matsuri) in Kitakami is one of the most vibrant cultural celebrations in Iwate Prefecture, held during the first weekend of August.
+This three-day event transforms the city into a lively showcase of traditional sacred dances and performances.
+Among the most notable are Onikenbai (a sword-wielding demon dance), Shishi Odori (the deer dance), Kagura (spiritual dances), and the rare wolf dance.
+These mesmerizing performances, which require years of dedicated practice, take place at multiple venues across the city, including the station plaza, Kitakami Suwa Shrine, and the streets near Sakurano Department Store, filling the air with energy and excitement.

 When

-The festival is held annually over three days, starting on the first Friday of August.
+• The festival is held annually over three days, beginning on the first Friday of August.

 Getting there